+bananas, and tin) were put on the duty-free list.
+These items were generally not produced in the United States, so no domestic producer would be harmed by giving the goods free entry.
 Since the 1980s, free-trade agreements have also allowed some countries to export their goods to the United States without facing any duties.
 Setting aside such imports, the average tariff on dutiable imports can be interpreted, somewhat simplistically but still usefully, as the average degree of protection given to domestic producers facing foreign competition.

-In Figure 1, one can see a rough delineation of these three eras.
-In the revenue period from 1790 to 1860, average tariffs rose from about 20 percent to 60 percent and then fell back down to 20 percent.
-In the restriction period from 1861 to 1933, the average tariff on dutiable imports jumped to 50 percent and remained at about that level for several decades.
-In the reciprocity period from 1934 to the present, the average tariff fell sharply, and then leveled off at about 5 percent.
-(In 2018, there is a very slight uptick in the average tariff as a result of the Trump administration's duties on imports from China and on imports of steel.)
+Figure 1 provides a rough delineation of these three eras.
+In the revenue period, from 1790 to 1860, average tariffs rose from about 20% to 60% and then fell back down to 20%.
+In the restriction period, from 1861 to 1933, the average tariff on dutiable imports jumped to 50% and remained at about that level for several decades.
+In the reciprocity period, from 1934 to the present, the average tariff fell sharply and then leveled off at about 5%.
+(In 2018-19 there is an uptick in the average tariff as a result of the Trump administration's duties on imports from China and on imports of steel.)